joegair/gair-group-docs/page/computation/20230731_code-free-dft.md

 {: .fs-6 .fw-300 .text-justify}

 This tutorial requires local installation of ORCA and ChimeraX (plus the SEQCROW extension to ChimeraX).
 Instructions for setup can be found [here]({{site.baseurl}}/page/computation/setup.html).
 All of the input and output files for the calculations in this tutorial can be found
 [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/computation/code-free-dft/).
-The files are provided so that so that you can play around with visualization and analysis before running your own calculations.
+The files are provided so that you can play around with visualization and analysis before running your own calculations.
 {: .fs-6 .fw-300 .text-justify}